 Very nicely written and informative hub!
 I think it is kind of sad that I had only ever heard of Shapley in relation to one of his disproven theories and not for all the things he did get right.
 Thanks for setting the record straight for me!

-Mel Carriere from San Diego California on November 10, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on November 10, 2014:

 Such an important list of accomplishments but I had never heard of this scientist before.
 It is amazing how he stumbled into astronomy sort of by accident.
 Great hub!